-Getting into penspinning is quite easy.
-You grab a more or less balanced pen, look at a video tutorial online and practice — that's it.
+Giving penspinning a try couldn't be easier.
+Grab a more or less balanced pen, look at a video tutorial online and practice — that's it.

 It is, of course, more fun when you also get involved with the community.
 The largest international board on the topic of penspinning is the UPSB, I guess.
 Most contries also have their own board/community.
 Try to look out for gatherings.
 It's most fun when you meet other spinners in person and talk to them. :)

 I, personally, started penspinning in 2007 and actively pursued it — i.e. took my time to practice, look out for new tricks to learn, etc. — for maybe a year and a half.
 After that it's been casual ever since.
 I barely try or practice new stuff ... but it's still a lot of fun to doing it and I don't plan to stop. :)